 Further, when DR noted that Ptolemy had goofily claimed seeing the same greatest elongation of Venus at two differing elongations, on two separate occasions 37 days and 37° apart (136/12/25 & 11/18: Almajest 10.1&2), Gingerich was finally reduced to claiming (Isis 93:70-74 ) not that Ptolemy didn't cheat but that, in order to get Venus' orbital elements, he was FORCED to fake these data because of a Venus near-resonance.
 (The Venus-made-me-do-it defense.)
 DIO 11.3 immediately published 3 methods by 3 different well-known scientist-historians (D.Duke, D.Rawlins, H.Thurston) showing how Ptolemy could have gotten Venus' elements easily & honestly.
 (No error has since been found in any of the 3 methods.)
 Vindications don't get much funnier.
 (There is no longer any serious scholar who argues that Ptolemy did not fake data; only the extent of the fraud is quibbled about by a few die-hards.
 Mainly J.Evans, Assoc.Ed.
 J.Hist.Astron, who is never wrong about anything; e.g., DIO 16 ‡1 §A2 [pp.3-4], ‡4 §G2 [p.46].)
 As Gingerich noted aloud a decade ago: the victory of Ptolemy-skeptics was iced when modern star-catalogs were successively named “Hipparcos” and “Tycho”, skipping Ptolemy.

 DR's much-resented “sTARBABY” (Fate 1981 Oct) revealed — along with a mass of dirty establishment politics — that the Committee for Scientific Investigation of Claims of the Paranormal (CSICOP) had screwed up its initial Scientific Investigation (testing M.Gauquelin's neo-astrology) and tried by threat, bribe, expulsion and post-hoc sample-splitting to cover up the fact.
-Though it has become a test of loyalty among CSICOPpers to promote the lie that there was (and is) no coverup, no one denies that [a] the experiment was a disaster; [b] DR had warned CSICOP in writing (1975/11/15) and by phone (1975/12/6 & 1976/3/8) of the experimental flaw that could sink its test; [c] DR was first to insist upon telling the public the embarrassing truth (and to explain the statistics in detail) — for which insistence he was ejected from CSICOP's board.
+Though it has become a test of loyalty among CSICOPpers to promote the lie that there was (and is) no coverup, no one denies that [a] the experiment was a disaster; [b] DR had warned CSICOP in writing (1975/11/15) and by phone (1975/12/6 & 1976/3/8) of the experimental flaw that ultimately sank its test; [c] DR was first to insist upon telling the public the embarrassing truth (and to explain the statistics in detail) — for which insistence he was ejected from CSICOP's board.
 (By unannounced “election”.)

 When the 1613 drawing of Neptune's position near Jupiter in Galileo's records was announced, DR immediately contributed to Nature 290:164 [1981/3/12] mathematical analyses showing that its discrepancy versus modern orbital theory was not significant.
 The leading figure in the field, CalTech-JPL's Myles Standish checked the matter by independent reasoning and shortly concurred (idem).
 And the discoverer himself, Chas.
 Kowal, has recently joined the majority and made it unanimous: DIO 15 p.6.
 (All three of these scientists are now with DIO.)

 In 1982, DR was 1st to publish (in the world's top history of science journal, Isis) the date of ancient astronomer Aristyllos, by running a least-squares with his date and latitude-error as simultaneous unknowns.
 Result: c.260 BC (overturning the previous generally accepted estimate: c.300 BC) and virtually null latitude error.
-Y.Maeyama later verified DR's Aristyllos date.
-(Centaurus 27:280 ).
+Y.Maeyama later verified DR's Aristyllos date (Centaurus 27:280 ).
 Similar inductions for all ancient star observers: DIO 4.1 ‡3 Table 3 [p.45].
 The happy result was to elevate Aristyllos from his previous status (as one of the worst ancient observers) to one of the very best of all ancient star-transit astronomers.

-In 1982, DR built upon his prior Amer J Physics success in ancient geodesy by publishing a paper, backed by the eminent mathematician B. L. van der Waerden, in the Johns Hopkins University journal Archive for History of Exact Sciences 26.3:211-219 p.212, a (superficially speculative-looking) analysis which concluded that a map attributed (Strabo 17.1.2) to Eratosthenes showed that his over-large empirically-derived Earth-circumference was actually about 256000 stades, not 252000 or 250000 as had hitherto been universally believed.
-Twenty-six years later: precisely vindicated, to ordmag 1/10th of a percent, in DIO 14 (‡1 eq.11 [p.6]), by the long-overlooked testimony of Eusebius.
+In 1982, DR built upon his prior Amer J Physics success in ancient geodesy by publishing a paper, backed by the eminent mathematician B. L. van der Waerden, in the [then] Johns Hopkins University journal Archive for History of Exact Sciences 26.3:211-219 p.212, a (superficially speculative-looking) analysis which concluded that a map attributed (Strabo 17.1.2) to Eratosthenes showed that his over-large empirically-derived Earth-circumference was actually about 256000 stades, not 252000 or 250000 as had hitherto been universally believed.
+Twenty-six years later: precisely vindicated, to ordmag 1/10th of a percent, in DIO 14 (‡1 eq.11 [p.6]), by the long-overlooked testimony of Eusebios.
 See also below.